 - Whitefield Office +44 (0)161 796 7920

 Legal Services Terms

-Relating to any instructions given to HCB Solicitors Limited, HCB Park Woodfine LLP, HCB Widdows Mason Limited, HCB Berry and Berry Ltd, HCB London Limited and HCB Atter Mackenzie, which form part of the HCB Network and individually referred to hereinafter as the firm or its successor in practice.
+Relating to any instructions given to HCB Solicitors Limited, HCB Park Woodfine LLP, HCB Widdows Mason Limited, HCB Berry and Berry Ltd and HCB London Limited, which form part of the HCB Network and individually referred to hereinafter as the firm or its successor in practice.

 1. OUR CONTRACT

 No variation of these Terms shall be effective, unless it is in writing and is signed by one of our Partners.

 the Firm relates to any partnership or LLP and any Limited Companies within the HCB Network trading as HCB Solicitors and any successor practice and any service company owned or controlled by or on behalf of the Firm or any of the Partners;